Western Yugur language: Grammatical cases

+Verbs

+Western Yugur verbal system, like Salar, is characterized by contact-induced (namely, under the influence of Chinese) loss of person-number copular markers in finite verb forms, e.g. contrast the sentence “I have eaten enough” Men toz-dï in Western Yugur with the Uzbek equivalent Men to’y-dïm; the latter has a first-person marker suffix -(I)m attached to the verb while the equivalent Western Yugur sentence does not.

 History

 Modern Uyghur and Western Yugur belong to entirely different branches of the Turkic language family, respectively the Karluk languages spoken in the Kara-Khanid Khanate (such as the Xākānī language described in Mahmud al-Kashgari's Dīwān al-Luġat al-Turk) and the Siberian Turkic languages, which include Old Uyghur.

 The Yugur are descended from the Ganzhou Uyghur Kingdom, Qocho and the Uyghur Khaganate.